deficient/deficient/README.md

-A lightweight widget collection for [awesome wm](https://awesomewm.org/), compatible with awesome 4.x.
+A collection of lightweight widgets for [awesome wm](https://awesomewm.org/), compatible with awesome 4.x that were previously hosted as separate repositories.

 # Installation